FiniteUI/LFG-IRL/README.md

 FutureWork.pdf is a list of features we were not able to implement and would like to in the future.

+I was personally responsible for creating and managing the database.
+I also was one of the members working on the design using Jackson's technique.
+The code I worked on is listed below.

 ## Code:
 ### Code I wrote:
 AddMember.java, a module for adding a member to a group.